tracelarue/wilson/README.md

 # Wilson 🤖
-*An Autonomous Assistant Robot with Conversational AI*
+A robot for autonomous beverage retrieval, powered by Gemini

-Updated (9/28/25)
+Updated (9/30/25)

 ![Wilson Robot](pictures/wilson.jpg)

 ## About Wilson

 Wilson is an autonomous robot featuring a differential drive base and a 4-DOF manipulator arm, designed to be your personal beverage assistant!
-With Google's Gemini Live API integration, Wilson can conversationally interact with users and execute tasks based on natural language requests.
-His main directive? **Getting you a drink from the mini fridge!** *(coming soon)*
+With Google's Gemini Live API, Wilson can conversationally interact with users and execute tasks based on natural language requests.
+His main directive? **Getting you a drink from the mini fridge!** *(in development)*

 ### Why I Built Wilson

 I wanted to create a robot that could bridge the gap between advanced AI capabilities and real-world physical interaction.
-The goal was to build something that wasn't just impressive technically, but actually useful in daily life - starting with the simple but satisfying task of fetching drinks on command.
+The goal was to build something impressive technically, build a robust set of robotics skills, and impress any guest who comes to my house - starting with the simple (but apparently not so simple), satisfying task of fetching drinks on command.

 ### How Wilson Works

-Wilson operates on **ROS2 Humble** and combines several cutting-edge technologies:
+Wilson operates on **ROS2 Humble** and combines a wide range of hardware and sensors:

 **🧠 AI & Interaction:**
 - Google Gemini Live API for natural conversation and task understanding